NoBlackBoxes/LastBlackBox/course/buildabrain/README.md

 ### Session 1 - Sensors

 - Add some sensory input
-  - Learn about atoms, electons, sensors, and light
+  - Learn about atoms, electrons, sensors, and light
     - **Project**: *Build a Light Sensor*

 ### Session 2 - Motors